Table of Contents[Hide][Show]

 Ellis Island Immigration Museum

-New York City Harbor.
-Hours vary by season.
-Free Admission to Museum though a Statue of Liberty ferry ticket is required.
+Free Admission to Museum with a Statue of Liberty ferry ticket

 From 1892 until 1954, Ellis Island welcomed 12 million immigrants to the United States.
 The Ellis Island Immigration Museum walks visitors through the facility that processed close to 5,000 people a day.